-The enterprise fund statements are designed to provide readers with a broad overview of the Authority's finances using the accrual basis of accounting, which is the same measurement focus and basis of accounting employed by private-sector business enterprises.
+The enterprise fund statements are designed to provide readers with a broad overview of the Authority's finances using accrual basis for accounting, which is the same measurement focus and basis of accounting employed by private-sector business enterprises.
 The enterprise fund financial statements can be found on pages 13 through 18 of the financial statements.